 - Only one or two ERP software modules such as accounting and sales are actually in use by enterprises.

-After investing heavily in purchasing a full set of ERP, the enterprise struggles to implementation it for many years, but in the end, only 1 or 2 modules like accounting and sales are actually used.
-The remaining modules were thrown into buttom of the drawer, and the enterprise continues to pay the annual license fee for all modules of the software vendor.
+After pouring large sum of cash to purchase a full set of ERP software, the enterprise struggles for many years trying to use the software, but in the end, only 1 or 2 modules like accounting and sales are genuinely used.
+The remaining modules were either thrown into trash bin or set aside in dark corner without being noticed by all departments except IT.
+And the enterprise continues to pay the annual license fee for all modules to the software vendor.

 The causes and consequences of the UN ERP software system: